oniietzschan/bump-3dpd/README.md

 from your "entity list", you must also remove it from the world using `world:remove`.
 Otherwise it will still be there, and other objects might still collide with it.

-* `item` must be something previously inserted in the world with `world:add(item, l,t,w,h)`.
+* `item` must be something previously inserted in the world with `world:add`.
 If this is not the case, `world:remove` will raise an error.

 Once removed from the world, the item will stop existing in that world.
 It won't trigger any collisions with other objects any more.
 Attempting to move it with `world:move` or checking collisions with `world:check` will raise an error.